RENCI/apsviz-timeseriesdb-ingest/README.md

 To ingest the source data, first ingest the source meta using the following command:

-python prepare4Ingest.py --inputTask IngestSourceMeta
+python prepare4Ingest.py --inputTask ingestSourceMeta

 This will ingest meta data, containing information on the data sources, into the drf_source_meta table.
 This meta data will be used as argparse input when running prepare4Ingest.py and runIngest.py.

 The next step is to ingest the source data into the drf_gauge_source table.
 To do this run the following command:

-python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask IngestSource
+python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask ingestSourceData

 This will create Source data files in /data/DataIngesting/DAILY_INGEST and then ingest them into the drf_gauge_source table in the database.

 On Sterling, using k8s, the command would be:

-python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask IngestSource
+python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask ingestSourceData

 This will create Source data files in /data/ast-run-ingester/ and then ingest them into the drf_gauge_source table in the database.